 To convert these log files into easily accessible formats, the log converter dialogue in the tools menu can be used, see section 11.9.2.
-The log converter dialogue creates a folder and generates files in the CSV (comma separated values) format that can be easily opened with Microsoft Excel, Matlab, libreoffice and most other data analysis programs.
-It also creates a GPX file of position that is designed to be opened with Google Earth.
+The log converter dialogue creates a folder if no Log Path is set and generates files in the CSV (comma separated values) format that can be easily opened with Microsoft Excel, Matlab, LibreOffice and most other data analysis programs.
+It also creates a GPX file and a KML file of position that is designed to be opened with Google Earth.